-AXSource Consulting is committed to understanding your unique situation and support a complete computer systems validation (CSV) program ensuring strict regulatory compliance.
+AXSource Consulting is committed to understanding your unique situation and supporting a complete Computer System Validation (CSV) program, ensuring strict regulatory compliance.

 According to US FDA, “Computer system validation is the process of providing a high degree of assurance through documented evidence that a computer system consistently meets its pre-determined or intended use or quality attributes such as accuracy, security, reliability, and functionality.”

-We have performed CSV projects for custom, off-the-shelf (OTS) and highly-configurable Enterprise Resource Planning (ERP) computer system applications such as:
+We have performed Computer System Validation projects for custom, off-the-shelf (OTS) and highly configurable Enterprise Resource Planning (ERP) computer system applications such as:

-In addition to ERP, we have validated laboratory information systems (LIMS/LIS), electronic data capture (EDC), workflow and medical device software in “GxP” environments.
-All projects conform to recognized quality standards such as ISPE’s Good Automated Manufacturing Practices (GAMP 5 Guide: Compliant GxP Computerized Systems) and US FDA 21 CFR Part 11 & FDA’s Software Validation Guidance.
+In addition to ERP, we have validated Laboratory Information Systems (LIMS/LIS), Electronic Data Capture (EDC) systems, and medical device software in “GxP” environments.
+All projects conform to recognized quality standards such as ISPE’s Good Automated Manufacturing Practices (GAMP 5 Guide: Compliant GxP Computerized Systems), US FDA 21 CFR Part 11 Regulations & FDA Software Validation Guidance, and EMA’s Annex 11 Regulations on Computerised Systems.

-Under FDA requirements for medical devices, “any software used to automate any part of the device production process or any part of the quality system must be validated for its intended use, as required by 21 CFR §820.70(i).
+Under FDA software validation requirements for medical devices, “any software used to automate any part of the device production process or any part of the quality system must be validated for its intended use,” as required by 21 CFR §820.70(i).
 This requirement applies to any software used to automate device design, testing, component acceptance, manufacturing, labeling, packaging, distribution, complaint handling, or to automate any other aspect of the quality system.
+We have ample experience performing medical device software validation for clients all over the world

 AXSource consultants prefer to support clients interactively to enable a smooth transition to client in-house IT and quality teams and most importantly to provide cost savings.